Erik-Codeblind/developer451/content/post/git-bulk-delete-branches.md

 If you are sure you want to delete it, run 'git branch -D fix/off-by-one'.
 ```

-These errors are a warning to let you know that your "main" branch (or the currently checked out branch) does not have all commits from the `fix/off-by-one` branch you are trying to delete.
+This lets you know that your "main" branch (or the currently checked out branch) does not have all commits from the `fix/off-by-one` branch you are trying to delete.
 If you delete the branch, you will lose those changes and any history associated with them.
-If that is fine, you can run `xargs` again, this time passing the `-D` flag to `git`.
+If you feel losing that information is fine for your needs, you can run `xargs` again, this time passing the `-D` flag to `git`.

 ```shell
 git branch --list "fix/*" | xargs git branch -D
 ```

-3. Listing the branches beginning with `fix/` should no longer return any results.
+3. Once more listing the branches beginning with `fix/` should no longer return any results.

 ```shell
 git branch --list "fix/*"